 Our computing curriculum is designed to equip children with skills and understanding to live in the ‘Digital Age’.
 We endeavour to teach our children to become computer literate and be aware of how to use technology positively to improve our learning and understand how we depend on it in our day to day life.
-We aim to create in children enthusiasm and excitement about computing as well as teach them about online safety and building resilience in the fast moving digital world.
+We aim to create in children enthusiasm and excitement about computing as well as teach them about online safety and building resilience in the fast-moving digital world.

 We have a discreet timetable for the development of ICT skills and promote the use of creating transferable skills across subjects.
-Sessions are taught by a specialist teacher in KS2 and all teachers use the National Curriculum and ‘Switched On’ (scheme of work) to support the teaching, planning and assessment across all year groups.
+Sessions are taught by a specialist teacher in KS2 and all teachers use the National Curriculum and the ‘National Centre for Computing Education.’
+Planning is based on a spiral curriculum.
+This means that each of the themes is revisited regularly (at least once in each year group), and pupils revisit each theme through a new unit that consolidates and builds on prior learning within that theme.
+We use this scheme to support the teaching, planning, adapting learning for all abilities and carrying out assessment across all year groups.
 For the teaching of E-safety, we create links in assemblies, through global citizenship themes.
-Our R.S.H.E curriculum incorporates using the internet positively and safely, embedding the value of respect in online relationships.
+Our R.S.H.E curriculum incorporates using the Internet positively, creatively and safely, embedding the value of right to respect in online relationships.

 ICT starts as early as Nursery and Reception, with learning about everyday technology.
 Children also have access to a range of technologies such as electronic boards and programmable toys.
 They also become familiar with some software programmes used in school.
 Both KS1 and KS2 use the internet to carry out research.
 KS2 progress to more complex skills such as data analysis, programming and coding.
 This includes being able to use a variety of computer software and coding programmes with an ongoing emphasis on the importance of Online Safety for all year groups.